copyrightexceptions/copyrightexceptions.eu/content/implementations/LV/info52b.md

 - sheet music is expressly excluded from the subject matter of the exception
 - use by natural persons must be without direct or indirect commercial purpose
-- third persons cannot be involved in the production of copies "The exception extends to neighbouring rights as per Section 54(5) of the CA regarding lawfully acquired films or phonograms, as well as neighbouring rights objects included in a lawfully acquired film or phonogram."
+- third persons cannot be involved in the production of copies
+remarks: "The exception extends to neighbouring rights as per Section 54(5) of the CA regarding lawfully acquired films or phonograms, as well as neighbouring rights objects included in a lawfully acquired film or phonogram."
 link: http://www.gencs.eu/uploads/european_patent_trademark_registration/latvia/Copyright%20Law%20Latvia.pdf
 ---